Honey-Glazed Cornbread Poppers

 Make the honey butter glaze

-Stir together the melted butter, honey, and a small pinch of salt until smooth and emulsified.
+While the poppers bake, whisk together the melted butter, honey, and a pinch of salt in a small bowl.

 -

-Let the poppers cool 2 minutes in the pan, then loosen the edges with a small offset spatula and lift them out.
+Let the poppers cool in the pan for 3 minutes, then gently loosen the edges and remove them.

 Substitutions